bentwheel/hcc-meps/README.md

 model, are designed to take administrative healthcare claims data for the current year as inputs and produce individual-level risk scores as outputs.
-The risk score output for each individual processed by the CMS-HCC model is designed to be highly correlated with that individual’s total costs to the Medicare program in the subsequent year.
+The risk score output for each individual processed by the CMS-HCC model is designed to be correlated with and predictive of that individual’s total costs to the Medicare program in the subsequent year.

 ## What is the CMS-HCC model used for?